 Larch Valley & Sentinel Pass Hike at Moraine Lake

-The Larch Valley to Sentinel Pass hike is a beautiful trek near Moraine Lake that features 2 alpine lakes, a stunning valley, some hoodoos, and of course… Banff’s enormous Rocky Mountains.
+The Larch Valley to Sentinel Pass hike is a beautiful trek near Moraine Lake that features 2 alpine lakes, a stunning valley, and of course… Banff’s enormous Rocky Mountains.

 The Larch Valley hike is ideal in fall as the valley is full of golden Larch trees, but the summer months feature lush vegetation and much warmer temperatures.
-The extension to Sentinel Pass adds a bit of a challenge, but it takes you to a mountain pass which has some hoodoos – very unique for Banff!
+The extension to Sentinel Pass adds a bit of a challenge, but it takes you to a mountain pass which has some unique rock towers.

 If you’re visiting Moraine Lake I’d recommend at least completing the Larch Valley hike and continuing on to Sentinel Pass if you’re up for the challenge.